 Washington, DC 20090-9999

 View a full list of Poste Restante Locations Around the World.

 Modern Mail Delivery Options for Global Citizens: Virtual Mail Services

-What To Look For When Choosing a Virtual Mail Delivery Service
+What To Look For When Choosing a Virtual Mail Delivery Service or Virtual Office

 When choosing a virtual mail service, there are several important features to consider beyond the price.
 Do they offer a PO box address or a street address?
 The latter is important as many packages and registered documents will not be delivered to a PO box.
 Is their online portal mobile responsive or do they have an app?
 You might not always be at a desktop computer.
 How do they choose their staff?
 It is important you feel comfortable with the people who will be reading your mail!